 neptune1212/MCP_servers_cybersecurity Python Multiple stdio

-DMontgomery40/pentest-mcp (135 stars, TypeScript, npm) covers nmap, gobuster/dirbuster, nikto, John the Ripper, hashcat, and wordlist building.
+DMontgomery40/pentest-mcp (TypeScript, npm, last updated March 23, 2026) covers nmap, gobuster/dirbuster, nikto, John the Ripper, hashcat, and wordlist building.
 The standout feature: full transport support — stdio, HTTP (primary), and SSE (deprecated compatibility mode).
-Recently updated for MCP spec compliance with tool annotations (readOnly, destructive, idempotent) and behavior tests.
+Updated to MCP SDK @1.26.0 with Bearer token auth via OIDC JWKS — the most secure authentication model of any pentest MCP server.
 GPU-accelerated hashcat cracking for WPA/WPA2, NTLM, bcrypt, and 300+ hash types.

 0x4m4/hexstrike-ai (8,284 stars, Python) claims 150+ cybersecurity tools organized across 12+ autonomous AI agents with a Flask API backend.
 The star count is exceptional but warrants caution — no commits since March 2026, no releases, and the star-to-fork ratio (8.3K stars, 1.8K forks) is atypical for this space.
 The tool count is ambitious but independent verification of all claims is difficult.